pricecurrent/laravel-eloquent-filters/README.md

 }
 ```

-Notice how our Filter has no clue it tied up with a specific Eloquent Model?
+Notice how our Filter has no clue it is tied up with a specific Eloquent Model?
 That means, we can simply re-use it for any other model, where we need to bring in the same name filtering functionality:

 ```php
 use App\Filters\NameFilter;